ay3v33/MarvinTheDepressedDiscordBot/README.md

 - Puppeteer
 -------------------
 # Main Features
-- Sends twitter video links as videos
+- Sends twitter and tik tok video links as playable videos
 - Save messages made by others with a keyword to access them later
-- basic cmds and minigames
+- basic commands and minigames